FREQUENTLY ASKED QUESTIONS

 Can pedestrians and bikes still use the Lakefront Trail path during construction?

-Pedestrians and bikes can continue to use the Lakefront Trail path near Navy Pier, though detour routes will be in place throughout construction.
-There will be minor changes to the detour as construction progresses.
-Check back with the website for the latest detour maps.
+Pedestrians and bikes can continue to use the Lakefront Trail path near Navy Pier, though width restrictions will be in place as construction is completed.

 Will the Flyover be lit?